beegee-tokyo/WisBlock-API/README.md

 ----
 # Changelog
 [Code releases](CHANGELOG.md)
+- 2022-03-01
+  - Fix timer bug.
+If timer is restarted with a new time, there was a bug that actually stopped the timer
 - 2022-02-24
   - Change handling of user AT commands for more flexibility
   - Define alternate pdMS_TO_TICKS that casts uint64_t for long intervals due to limitation in nrf52840 BSP